What is Chronic Mastoiditis?

-Chronic mastoiditis refers to a long-standing infection or inflammation of the mastoid bone.
-The mastoid bone is part of the temporal bone of the skull and contains air cells that help with drainage of the middle ear.
-When these air cells become infected or inflamed, chronic mastoiditis can occur.
+Chronic mastoiditis is a persistent infection or inflammation of the mastoid bone, located just behind your ear.
+It usually develops as a complication of untreated or recurrent middle ear infections (otitis media).
+The mastoid bone contains air cells that help drain fluid from the middle ear.
+When these air cells become infected or inflamed over time, chronic mastoiditis results.

-Causes of Chronic Mastoiditis
+What Are the Common Causes of Chronic Mastoiditis?

 The causes of chronic mastoiditis are often linked to recurrent or untreated acute otitis media.
 When the infection in the middle ear spreads to the mastoid bone, it can lead to mastoiditis.
 Factors contributing to this condition include: